Redirecting...

 Why is this initiative important?

-The DOD currently lacks full visibility on all ingredients employees are exposed to, where these ingredients are sourced, and how its mission will be impacted with sudden chain disruptions, and how it can meet evolving regulations and emerging chemicals.
+The DOW currently lacks full visibility on all ingredients employees are exposed to, where these ingredients are sourced, and how its mission will be impacted with sudden chain disruptions, and how it can meet evolving regulations and emerging chemicals.

 What are the consequences in not knowing what’s in our products?
 The COVID-19 pandemic identified how globally distributed supply chains can be impacted during a time of crisis.
 Full product accountability (including chemical compositions) is critical to being able to forecast mission impacts if resources suddenly become unavailable.
 Product accountability can quickly become a national security issue and have a direct impact on the availability of our weapon systems.